AMReX-Codes/amrex/Docs/sphinx/source/Profiling.rst

     # MPI_Init                      0.00            128           0.00
     # MPI_Finalize                  0.00            128           0.00

 The total, average, minimum, and maximum wallclock and MPI times across ranks is shown.
 The memory footprint is also collected.
 Finally, results include number of calls and total time spent in each type of MPI call.

 PAPI Performance Counters
 -------------------------

-To collect performance counters, set IPM_HPM=\ :math:`<`\ list\ :math:`>`, where the list is a comma-separated list of PAPI counters.
-For example: export IPM_HPM=PAPI_L2_TCA,PAPI_L2_TCM.
+To collect performance counters, set ``IPM_HPM=<list>``, where the list is a comma-separated list of PAPI counters.
+For example: ``export IPM_HPM=PAPI_L2_TCA,PAPI_L2_TCM``.

-For reference, here is the list of available counters on cori, which can be found by running papi_avail:
+For reference, here is the list of available counters on cori, which can be found by running ``papi_avail``:

+.. highlight:: console

 ::